-When you’re having a bad day (or week, or month), your first instinct might be to isolate yourself—no one likes a Debbie Downer.
+When you’re having a bad day (or week, or month), your first instinct might be to isolate yourself—no one likes a Debbie Downer, right?
 But confiding in someone helps, we promise.
-Text a friend (or five), tell them you’re having a rough time, and request empowering texts, funny GIFs, or our favorite, baby goat photos, at the exact time you’ll need them most.
+Text a friend (or five), tell them you’re having a rough time and request empowering texts, funny GIFs or cute animal photos.
 Have a scary meeting with your boss tomorrow afternoon?
-Before you walk into her office, you’ll have 10 adorable baby goats waiting for you.
+Before you walk into her office, you’ll have ten adorable baby goats waiting for you.

 We know.
 You’ve tried meditating a couple of times and it’s just not your thing.
 But give Insight Timer a shot—it’s a free mindfulness app you can download right this second.
 Play a selection of stress-releasing guided meditations to get you in the zone—some are as quick as five minutes.
 When you feel yourself start to enter the Stress Zone, it’s the best reset.